TheBluePhoenix10/WorkSafe/README.md

 For other details, contact me on my e-mail id or use the instruction manual, both of which are provided above.

 I will be adding additional functionalities like fall detection, hazard sign detection, PPE gear detection, etc. in the future.
+We can use pyinstaller to create a distribution for this software as well.
+It has already been successfully tested and the steps to reproduce will soon be added.